 (2) Depreciation and amortization excludes the amortization of intangible assets arising from business combinations.

-(3) Depreciation and amortization axil depending earnings before depreciation and amortization have been restated to conform to the presentation adopted during the current year.
+(3) Depreciation and amortization and Adjusted operating earnings before depreciation and amortization have been restated to conform to the presentation adopted during the current year.

 Reconciliation of operating earnings - Last eight quarters